-SharePoint Framework development with SharePoint 2016 Feature Pack 2
+SharePoint Framework development with SharePoint Server 2016 Feature Pack 2

-SharePoint 2016 Feature Pack 2 supports SharePoint Framework client-side web parts hosted in classic SharePoint pages.
+SharePoint Server 2016 Feature Pack 2 supports SharePoint Framework client-side web parts hosted in classic SharePoint pages.

 Which version of the SharePoint Framework to use

-Since SharePoint Online and SharePoint 2016 have different release cycles for new capabilities, they also have different capabilities when it comes to the SharePoint Framework.
-SharePoint Online always uses the latest version of the SharePoint Framework, but SharePoint 2016 only supports the version which matches the server-side dependencies of the deployed packages.
+Because SharePoint Online and SharePoint Server 2016 have different release cycles for new capabilities, they also have different capabilities when it comes to the SharePoint Framework.
+SharePoint Online always uses the latest version of the SharePoint Framework, but SharePoint Server 2016 only supports the version that matches the server-side dependencies of the deployed packages.

-SharePoint 2016 Feature Pack 2 supports SharePoint Framework client-side web parts hosted in classic SharePoint pages built using the SharePoint Framework v1.1.0.
-This means that when you are targeting the SharePoint 2016 platform, you'll need to use the SharePoint Framework v1.1.0 due to the server-side version dependencies.
+SharePoint Server 2016 Feature Pack 2 supports SharePoint Framework client-side web parts hosted on classic SharePoint pages built by using the SharePoint Framework v1.1.0.
+This means that when you're targeting the SharePoint Server 2016 platform, you need to use the SharePoint Framework v1.1.0 due to the server-side version dependencies.

-If you are planning to use the same client-side web parts in both SharePoint 2016 and in SharePoint Online, you will need to use the SharePoint Framework v1.1.0 as your baseline version to ensure that the web part works in both environments.
+If you're planning to use the same client-side web parts in both SharePoint Server 2016 and in SharePoint Online, you need to use the SharePoint Framework v1.1.0 as your baseline version to ensure that the web part works in both environments.